microsoft/pg_paxos/README.md

 # pg_paxos

-This PostgreSQL extension provides a basic implementation of the Paxos algorithm in PL/pgSQL and table replication through Paxos.
+This PostgreSQL extension provides a basic implementation of the Paxos algorithm in PL/pgSQL and basic table replication through Paxos.
 It is in a very early stage, consider it primarily for educational purposes.

 The table replication method logs every INSERT/UPDATE/DELETE on a table through Paxos.
 When a query is performed on a the table, pg_paxos first ensures that all preceding queries in the Paxos log have been applied, which guarantees read-your-writes consistency.
-By using the Paxos algorithm, pg_paxos is also robust to failure of a minority of nodes (1 out of 3, 2 out of 5, etc.).
+By using the Paxos algorithm, pg_paxos is also robust to failure of a minority of nodes (e.g. 2 out of 5).

 ## Usage

 pg_paxos depends on the dblink extension being installed.

+To intercept queries, pg_paxos uses PostgreSQL's executor hooks.
 To activate executor hooks, add pg_paxos to the shared_preload_libraries in postgresql.conf and restart postgres.
 It is also advisable to specify a unique node_id, which is needed to guarantee consistency in certain scenarios.

     # in postgresql.conf
     shared_preload_libraries = 'pg_paxos'